Flores Old Ground: History

 The Old Ground was also used as home venue by the rugby union (as the club was one of the founding members of Argentine Rugby Union) and polo teams from the institution.

 In fact, the first registered rugby union match played by Flores A.C. was on July 19, 1896, against Buenos Aires FC at Flores Ground.
 The stadium was also used by the Buenos Aires FC to play Rosario Athletic Club.

+The first notable football match played at Flores was the 1891 Argentine Primera División final when St. Andrew's defeated Old Caledonians 3–1.
+Both teams had been declared champions of the first official championship but the Association obliged them to play a match to decide which team would be awarded medals.

 In 1900, the Old Ground hosted the Tie Cup final match when Belgrano A.C. beat Rosario A.C. by 2–0.
 The stadium would be used for another final game in 1904 when Rosario A.C. defeated Uruguayan team CURCC by 3–2.

-In 1907 Flores Athletic sold some of its facilities to Club Ferro Carril Oeste, for m$n 700.
+In 1907 Flores Athletic sold some of its facilities to club Ferro Carril Oeste, for m$n 700.
 The agreement included two fields, but it is unclear if the Old Ground was part of the transaction.